FAQ

 Can't I just have AI do it?

-Of course!
-In fact, if you already have, that’s great.
-AI can be a powerful tool when used properly, like to look out for typos or identify redundancies.
 But I have a secret for you: good writing is about connecting to the person.
 It’s emotional.
 It’s human.
 Which is why you need a — duh, duh, duh — human reader.
 Unless you’re writing to robots, of course.

 -